Skip to main content

 What This Means for North Slope County Residents

-North Slope, Alaska has received an Air Quality Grade of A (81/100) based on a decade of EPA monitoring data.
+North Slope, Alaska has received an Air Quality Grade of A (81/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 4 falls in the "Good" range.

 Encouragingly, air quality here has been improving, with the median AQI dropping by 2 points over the monitoring period.
 This trend suggests continued investment in emission controls and cleaner energy.